-The Company's performance during fiscal 2015 was difficult.
-Sales were less than planned, but the Company worked to control inventory during an unusually competitive environment.
-Comparable retail sales decreased 2% over last year, and gross profit from retail operations decreased 107 basis points of net retail sales as a result of increased markdowns.
-Consolidated selling, general and administrative expenses increased 19 basis points of net sales, primarily as a result of increased selling payroll, which was partially offset by decreased advertising expense.
-Net income decreased to \$269.4 million, or \$6.91 per share, during fiscal 2015 from \$331.9 million, or \$7.79 per share, in the prior year.
+The Company's performance during fiscal 2016 reflected mall traffic declines from continued retail industry challenges, as our sales decline weighed heavily on our profitability.
+Comparable retail sales decreased 5% over last year, and gross profit from retail operations decreased 73 basis points of net retail sales as a result of increased markdowns.
+Consolidated selling, general and administrative ("SG&A") expenses increased 114 basis points of net sales while SG&A decreased \$14.3 million.
+During the fiscal year, savings in several expense categories, notably advertising, utilities and supplies, were partially offset by increased payroll and employee-related insurance expense.
+Net income decreased to \$169.2 million, or \$4.93 per share, during fiscal 2016 from \$269.4 million, or \$6.91 per share, in the prior year.